jeremyfromearth/one-a-day-one-liners-python/README.md

 1. One Liner should not __greatly__ exceed the line length as described in the PEP8, which is currently 72 characters.
 2. `import` statements don't count as lines
 3. One or two variables declared before a One Liner don't count as lines
+4. A One Liner should not use third party libraries.
+There is plenty to explore in the standard library!